cdenamiel/Adriatic_Sea_meteotsunami_surrogate_model/README.md

 Created by Celia Bolzer & Clea Denamiel

-For information contact: Clea Denamiel at cdenamie@izor.hr
+For information contact: Clea Denamiel at cdenami@irb.hr

 The user friendly interface is used to run the meteotsunami surrogate model, display the results and save the output in surrogate_results.mat.